EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/plot.md

     -
 ### plot.patch_band

-patch_band function                                             plotting Description: Given X and Y positions describing a line, plot a band (i.e., using the patch command), around the line, where
+patch_band function                                             plotting Description: Given X and Y positions describing a line, plot a band (i.e., using the patch command), around the line, where the patch is defined to have a given height below and